Nevalearntocode/drf_next_airbnb/README.md

 ## App Structure

-- Each property belongs to a category
+- Each property belongs to a category (14 categories for now, make dynamic if needed)
-- Users can list their properties and make reservations
+- Users can list their properties for rent
-- Users can chat with each other in real-time
-- Users can manage their properties and reservations
+- Users can make reservations for properties, landlord and guests (property and reservation's owner) can manage reservations
-- Users can search for properties with advanced filters

 ## Features